Quantum spin systems on infinite lattices: Exponential decay of correlations

 This means that there are no excited states with an energy below $\gamma$.
 For systems with such gapped Hamiltonians one can show that exponential clustering holds.
-Here we state a recent version~\cite{nsicmp}.
+Here we state a recent version due to Nachtergaele and Sims~\cite{nsicmp}.

 \begin{theorem}[Exponential clustering] Let $\Phi$ be an interaction such that $\|\Phi\|_\lambda < \infty$.
 Moreover, suppose that there is a unique ground state $\omega$ for the corresponding dynamics and the Hamiltonian $H$ in the ground state representation has a gap $\gamma > 0$.
 Then there is some constant $\mu > 0$ such that